Rebecca Rubin, LCAT, MHC-LP

 Rebecca additionally carries the role of Director of Programming at Interactive Discovery.
 In this role, she brings over 10 years of program development and community-based experience, along with a strong belief that therapeutic work occurs holistically, not only on the individual level but within group and community work.
 Rebecca works with our staff and community members to identify and create needed programming that approaches mental health and wellness in an integrative and holistic way.
 Rebecca fosters partnerships with parents, schools, community affiliates, health providers, organizations, and corporations as well as develops services to support our NYC community.

 Rebecca has a respect for diversity and honors differences.
-She understands the role our identities-sexuality, race, ethnicity, gender, class, spirituality, etc.- play in our daily experiences.
+She understands the role our identities including sexuality, race, ethnicity, gender, class, and spirituality play in our daily experiences.
+She has worked with members of the LGBTQI community both individually and in groups.
 Practicing from the understanding that creative modalities connect us to our humanity, Rebecca fosters a space where clients can feel safe and empowered to express and embrace their whole selves without judgment.

 Rebecca has presented at a number of conferences including the International Expressive Therapies Conferences in Peru and Hong Kong.
-She recently published an article in the Journal of Applied Arts and Health about her work utilizing the expressive arts in community-based activism.
-Additionally, Rebecca holds a BA in Child Development from Tufts University and a BM in Vocal Performance from New England Conservatory of Music.
+She is published in the Journal of Applied Arts and Health (JAAH) on the topic of gender-based violence and the expressive arts in community-based activism.
+Rebecca’s book review on the topic of school-based art therapy with at-risk youth is also presently being published by JAAH.
+She received a Master’s degree in Expressive Therapies from Lesley University in Cambridge, Massachusetts.
+She also holds a BA in Child Development from Tufts University and a BM in Vocal Performance from New England Conservatory of Music.